MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/network-logical-ur1.md

 # Set up logical networks in the VMM 2019 UR1 and later fabric

 This article describes how to create logical networks in System Center 2019 Update Rollup 1 (UR1) and later Virtual Machine Manager (VMM).
-VMM 2019 UR1 and later offers a simplified flow of logical network creation.
+VMM 2019 UR1 and later offer a simplified flow of logical network creation.
 It supports network types and illustrations in the product based on use cases.

 >[!NOTE]
 >For information on how to create logical networks in VMM 2019, see [Logical networks in VMM 2019 and later](network-logical.md).